MahammadRiyazShek/Customer-Feedback-Integration-Initiative/README.md

 ## License

-This project is licensed under the [INSERT LICENSE HERE] license.
+This project is licensed under the license.
 See the [LICENSE.md](LICENSE.md) file for details.

 ## Contact

-For any questions, suggestions, or feedback regarding this initiative, please contact [INSERT CONTACT INFORMATION].
+For any questions, suggestions, or feedback regarding this initiative, please contact [shekmahammadriyaz@gmail.com].